 By analysing the Cordeminas water levels, the presence of seasonal components in the groundwater fluctuations was detected in order to understand the possible effects on the variations in the movement trend.
 For this purpose, a periodogram was evaluated for the groundwater level signal and the displacement variable.
-The periodogram is an estimate of the power spectral density of a signal and it is mathematically related to the autocorrelation sequence r{xx} by the discrete-time Fourier transform (Oppenheim and Schafer 1989).
-This function provides a representation of the spectral components of both parameters in terms of frequency (Fiorillo and Doglioni 2010):
+The periodogram P_k is an estimate of the power spectral density of a signal and it is mathematically related to the autocorrelation sequence r{xx} by the discrete-time Fourier transform (Oppenheim and Schafer 1989).
+The P_k function allows to obtain the frequency domain signal from the time domain signal $r{xx}(m)$ of both parameters (Fiorillo and Doglioni 2010):